Is Symantec getting ready to buy Splunk?

 August Capital, Ignition Partners

-Dr. Anton Chuvakin, Research VP & Distinguished Analyst for Security and Risk Management at Gartner says, “Splunk’s growth is driven by its ability to aggregate data that can be used by Network, Systems and Security teams.
+Dr. Anton Chuvakin, Research VP & Distinguished Analyst for Security and Risk Management at Gartner ,says, “Splunk’s growth is driven by its ability to aggregate data that can be used by Network, Systems and Security teams.
 Other platforms can impact one or possibly two of these teams.”

-Basically, Splunk has a license to print money all day, because competitors have bits and pieces of the offering – not all of it.
-Splunk continues to focus on building more value with over 1500 apps in its ecosystem.
+Basically, Splunk has a license to print money all day, because competitors have bits and pieces of the offering — not all of it.
+Splunk continues to focus on building more value with more than 1,500 apps in its ecosystem.
 Its partnership with AWS, Microsoft and Azure aims to bolster its hybrid cloud offerings.

-By 2020, Merritt aims for $2 billion top line revenues and 75% shift to the cloud.
+By 2020, Merritt aims for $2 billion top-line revenues and 75 percent shift to the cloud.
 It adds 500 new customers each quarter.
 To bolster its sales, the company is strengthening its cloud offerings, developing a plan for small and medium businesses and strengthening its EU sales leadership.
-Splunk’s Americas revenues are strong but international revenues are 25%, which is less than average of most mature software companies.
+Splunk’s Americas revenues are strong but international revenues are 25 percent, which is less than average of most mature software companies.

-Merritt intends to get that to 50% over time.
-Splunk snagged a Chief Marketing Officer from Salesforce to increase demand generation.
-“By bringing in automation, apps and industry specific tools in the coming years, we can drive even higher gross margins, “ says CFO David Conte, speaking at Bank of America Merrill Lynch Global Technology Conference.
+Merritt intends to get that to 50 percent over time.
+Splunk snagged a chief marketing officer from Salesforce to increase demand generation.
+“By bringing in automation, apps and industry-specific tools in the coming years, we can drive even higher gross margins,“ says CFO David Conte, speaking at Bank of America Merrill Lynch Global Technology Conference.

-From Big Data to Analytics to AI
+From big data to analytics to AI

-Splunk can grow in many directions – AI can certainly drive more value across its platform.
+Splunk can grow in many directions — AI can certainly drive more value across its platform.
 DJ Goldsworthy of AFLAC says, “Changes bring new opportunities to help us grow.
 Spotting anomalies has become a mathematical issue.
 Splunk automatically pushes the detective and preventative controls by self-immunizing our systems.
-I wish I could tell the hackers “Thank you for sending me a malware” because it is making our overall systems smarter.”
+I wish I could tell the hackers, ‘Thank you for sending me a malware,’ because it is making our overall systems smarter.”

-Song says Splunk has the potential to become the enterprise ‘nerve’ center – like a human brain.
+Song says Splunk has the potential to become the enterprise “nerve” center — like a human brain.
 Clearly, as the AI wars heat up, those who have the data will have a winning edge.
 And Splunk is better suited to ride the AI wave better than most big data players.
-As the IoT markets evolve and Machine to Machine (M2M) communication grows, the volume of data will rise.
+As the IoT markets evolve and machine to machine (M2M) communication grows, the volume of data will rise.
 Long Beach Container Terminal plans to use Splunk to monitor system performance, automated cranes and flow of cargo.

 Splunk is instrumented for visibility and has successfully broken down silos inside companies where sharing data is the new norm.
-It drives a espirit de corps within the IT, Operations and security teams.
+It drives an esprit de corps within the IT, operations and security teams.
 Unfortunately, Wall Street cannot measure the soft, yet critical aspects of culture and customer delight.

-Maintaining its nimble and humble culture, and attracting talent while growing rapidly can become a challenge.
+Maintaining its nimble and humble culture, and attracting talent while growing rapidly, can become a challenge.
 But its biggest challenge lies in breaking silos across sectors.
-Merritt says “In thinking through AI, we have to consider what data can be exposed versus locked down.”
+Merritt says, “In thinking through AI, we have to consider what data can be exposed versus locked down.”

 If customers own the data, can Splunk build a federated universe where customers share their data for the collective good?
 Espousing his worldview, Merritt says, “Our evolution in society depends on better decisions.
 To distort, hoard or hide data is detrimental to society.
-If we aim for openness and expansion of thought-based on data, we move towards enlightenment.”
+If we aim for openness and expansion of thought based on data, we move towards enlightenment.”

 If Symantec steps up to buy Splunk, it will be its largest acquisition.
-Most likely Cisco may jump in to compete, since it has a bigger market cap.
-And then, there is IBM — the sleepy big blue giant.
+Most likely Cisco may jump in to compete, as it has a bigger market cap.
+And then there is IBM — the sleepy big blue giant.

 No matter which way the wind blows, Splunk is sitting in a pretty good spot right now.
 As we approach the machine learning age, data is the new currency.
-It’s the foundation which will drive analytics and artificial intelligence.
+It’s the foundation that will drive analytics and artificial intelligence.
 And no other company is geared to take advantage of this wave better than Splunk.Featured Image: Bryce Durbin / TechCrunch

 0